-As a courtesy, all applicants are also encouraged to send a single pdf file comprising their entire application package, including all standard forms (424, 424C, 424D), project statement, response to ranking criteria information, maps and photos, and letters of financial commitment to their Regional WSFR contact (see contact information in section VII., Agency Contacts.) by the deadline.
-Applicants are strongly encouraged to work with their Regional WSFR contact and state Coastal Program staff prior to submission to ensure applications are eligible and complete.
+Applicants are also encouraged to send a single .pdf file comprising their entire application package, including all standard forms (SF-424, SF-424C, SF-424D), project statement, response to ranking criteria information, maps and photos, and letters of financial commitment to their Regional WSFR contact (see contact information in section VII., Agency Contacts) by the deadline.
+Applicants are strongly encouraged to work with their Regional WSFR contact and State Coastal Wetlands Program staff prior to submission to ensure applications are eligible and complete.